 What is the Match?

-Everything about the Match, from the timeline you follow to the date on which everyone hears their fate, is uniform.
+Everything about The Match, from the timeline you follow to the date on which everyone hears their fate, is uniform.
 Though not every program uses the Main Residency Match, most do.
 Programs that choose to participate are required to register every position and attempt to fill them to ensure a fair process.

-How does the Match process work?
+How does residency match work?

 Your final step is creating a rank order list of residency programs.
 “Generally speaking, you rank every place you went,” Dr. Madden explains.
 “And then the program directors do the same thing.”

 “They tell me it takes three minutes to determine everyone’s future in all the specialties.”

 The actual matching is handled by a computer algorithm, which pairs applicants and programs by aligning their rank order lists.
-“They tell me it takes three minutes to determine everyone’s future in all the specialties,” Dr. Madden says.
+“They tell me it takes three to five minutes to determine everyone’s future in all the specialties,” Dr. Madden says.